Transport F.C.: FAI Cup

 The highlight of Transport's time in the League of Ireland was winning the 1949–50 FAI Cup.
 The team was managed by Matt Giles, an uncle of Johnny Giles.
 After knocking out Waterford, Bohemians and Sligo Rovers in the early rounds, Transport defeated Cork Athletic in the final played over three games.
 The original final and first replay both finished 2–2 before Transport won the third game 3–1.

 Leinster Senior League

 After leaving the league, Transport rejoined the Leinster Senior League.
 In 1962–63 they won their second Leinster league title.
 They also won the FAI Intermediate Cup in 1963–64, 1965–66 and 1973–74.
 In 1975 they moved to the Transport Club in Crumlin, Dublin.
 Having some success through the years.
 In 2017 they withdrew from the Leinster Senior League for a Season.
 Returning in June 2018 to Premier Sunday.

 Home grounds

 Between 1948 and 1951, Transport played their home matches at the Carlisle Grounds in Bray, County Wicklow.
 Between 1951 and 1962 they played at Harold's Cross Stadium in Dublin.
+From 1962, they have played at the nearby Transport Club in Dublin 12.